lowRISC/opentitan/hw/_index.md

 Next, we focus on all available [processor cores](#processor-cores) and provide links to their design specifications, DV plans and the DV simulation results.

-Finally, we provide the same set of information for all available [top level designs](#top-level-designs).
-We may eventually also include the synthesis results for those top level designs.
+Finally, we provide the same set of information for all available [top level designs](#top-level-designs), including an additional dashboard with preliminary synthesis results for some of these designs.

 ## Results of tool-flows